NeurodataWithoutBorders/nwb-schema/docs/language/source/specification_language_description.rst

 =====

 The link specification is used to specify links to other groups or datasets.
-In HDF5 it is recommended that links be stored a soft links.
 The link specification is a dictionary with the following form:

 .. code-block:: yaml